 Having an impressive CV will often land you an interview, but it’s not enough to get you the job.
 Once you’ve got a foot in the door with a prospective employer, it’s up to you to convince them that you’re the right person for the job.
 Narelle Stefanac, Director of Careers and Employability offers her top tips on how you can set yourself apart from other candidates in an interview situation.

-Be real: interview situations can be nerve wracking, but they don’t have to be.
+Interview situations can be nerve-wracking, but they don’t have to be.
 Use it as an opportunity to show your personality – be positive, animated and enthusiastic when talking about your background, experience, and what you hope to achieve in the future.
 Be articulate and authentic if you want to be remembered.
 “Likeability is crucial and many employers will end up hiring someone they believe to be the best cultural fit, even if they don’t tick every single box in terms of skills,” Narelle notes.

 Find a course